10-Q 1 anik20230930_10q.htm FORM 10-Q anik20230930_10q.htm

 Basis of Presentation

 The accompanying unaudited condensed consolidated financial statements and related notes have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”) and in accordance with accounting principles generally accepted in the United States (“U.S. GAAP”).
 The financial statements include the accounts of Anika Therapeutics, Inc. and its subsidiaries.
 Inter-company transactions and balances have been eliminated.
-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been or omitted pursuant to SEC rules and regulations relating to interim financial statements.
-The December 31, 2022 balances reported herein were derived from the audited consolidated financial statements.
+Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been omitted pursuant to SEC rules and regulations relating to interim financial statements.
+The December 31, 2023 balances reported herein were derived from the audited consolidated financial statements.
 In the opinion of management, these unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring adjustments) necessary to fairly state the condensed consolidated financial statements.

 Segment Information

 Operating segments are components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
-The Company’s chief operating decision maker as of September 30, 2023 was its President and Chief Executive Officer.
+The Company’s chief operating decision maker as of September 30, 2024 was its President and Chief Executive Officer.
 Based on the criteria established by Accounting Standards Codification 280, Segment Reporting, the Company has one operating and reportable segment.

 3.